Pulkitdzrt/ML-Object-Recognition/README.md

 https://arxiv.org/pdf/1412.6806.pdf

-This convolutional neural network obtained state-of-the-art performance at object recognition on the CIFAR-10 image dataset in 2015.
+This convolutional neural network obtained state-of-the-art performance at object recognition on the CIFAR-10 image dataset.
 We will build this model using Keras, a high-level neural network application programming interface (API) that supports both Theano and Tensorflow backends.
 You can use either backend; however, I will be using Theano.

 In this project, we will learn to:
 * Import datasets from Keras